davidlserrano/InstagramClone/README.md

-# Project 2 - Simple Tweet
+# Project 3 - *Instagram Clone*

-Simple Tweet is an android app that allows a user to view his Twitter timeline.
-The app utilizes [Twitter REST API](https://dev.twitter.com/rest/public).
+**Instagram Clone** is a photo sharing app similar to Instagram but using Parse as its backend.

-Time spent: 7 hours spent in total
+Time spent: **7** hours spent in total

 ## User Stories

 The following **required** functionality is completed:

-- [x] User can **sign in to Twitter** using OAuth login
+- [x] User can sign up to create a new account using Parse authentication.
-- [x]	User can **view tweets from their home timeline**
-  - [x] User is displayed the username, name, and body for each tweet
-  - [ ] User is displayed the [relative timestamp](https://gist.github.com/nesquena/f786232f5ef72f6e10a7) for each tweet "8m", "7h"
+- [ ] User can log in and log out of his or her account.
+- [x] The current signed in user is persisted across app restarts.
-- [x] User can refresh tweets timeline by pulling down to refresh
+- [x] User can take a photo, add a caption, and post it to "Instagram".

 The following **optional** features are implemented:

-- [x] User can view more tweets as they scroll with infinite pagination
+- [x] User sees app icon in home screen and styled bottom navigation view
+- [x] Style the feed to look like the real Instagram feed.
-- [ ] Improve the user interface and theme the app to feel "twitter branded"
+- [ ] After the user submits a new post, show an indeterminate progress bar while the post is being uploaded to Parse.
-- [ ] Links in tweets are clickable and will launch the web browser
-- [ ] User can tap a tweet to display a "detailed" view of that tweet
-- [ ] User can see embedded image media within the tweet detail view
-- [ ] User can watch embedded video within the tweet
-- [ ] User can open the twitter app offline and see last loaded tweets
-- [ ] On the Twitter timeline, leverage the CoordinatorLayout to apply scrolling behavior that hides / shows the toolbar.

 The following **additional** features are implemented: